rsins/ravi-firefox-custom-search-engines/README.md

    ms google <search term>
    This will result in search to be made on google assuming a custom engine is already setup with google as keyword for search.

+Now multiple search engines can be used for search in single go.
+Type search engine keys separated with comma ',' (no spaces).
+E.g. "ms key1,key2,key3 <search text>"

+If search engine key itself contains comma ',' then multi-search feature is automatically disabled.